centrifugal/documentation/server/configuration.md

 # Configuration overview

-Centrifugo expects JSON file as configuration file.
+Centrifugo expects JSON, TOML or YAML formats as format of configuration file.

 But first let's inspect all available command-line options: